LogicStamp/logicstamp-context/docs/cli/init.md

 1. Set up `.gitignore` patterns automatically
 2. Generate `LLM_context.md` automatically
-3. Run `stamp security scan --apply` to scan for secrets (API keys, passwords, tokens) and automatically add detected secret files to `.stampignore`, preventing these files from ever reaching `context.json`
+3. Run `stamp security scan --apply` to scan for secrets (API keys, passwords, tokens) and automatically add detected secret files to `.stampignore`, so they won't be included in `context.json`

 **Runs 100% locally — nothing is uploaded or sent anywhere.**